Full-Size Blanket Dimensions: Everything You Need to Know

 Frequently Asked Questions

-Is a Full-Size Blanket the Same as A Double Blanket?
+Is a Full-Size Blanket the Same as a Double Blanket?

 Yes.
 Full and double refer to the same bed size.
 Both typically use a blanket measuring 80 to 85 inches wide by 90 inches long.

-Can I Use a Queen Blanket on A Full Bed?
+Can I Use a Queen Blanket on a Full Bed?

 Yes.
 A queen blanket is wider, so it will drape more on the sides.
 It works well if you prefer extra coverage.

-What Size Is a Standard Throw Blanket?
+What Size is a Standard Throw Blanket?

 A standard throw blanket measures 50 x 60 inches.
 It is sized for one person on a sofa or chair.